shaneyale2005/shaneyale2005/README.md

 <h1 align="center"> 🤖 I do research in AI</h1>
 <h3 align="center"> 👋 Hello!
 I'm Shane Yale (鑫业)</h3>

-I'm an undergraduate student majoring in Computer Science and Technology at Hefei University of Technology 🎓
+I'm an undergraduate student majoring in Computer Science @ Hefei University of Technology 🎓
-I'm in the early stages and welcome any questions or discussions - feel free to reach me at shaneyale@mail.hfut.edu.cn 📧
+I'm in the early stages and welcome any questions or discussions - feel free to reach me at [shaneyale@mail.hfut.edu.cn](shaneyale@mail.hfut.edu.cn) 📧
+You can find me more at [https://shaneyale2005.github.io/](https://shaneyale2005.github.io/)

-- **Research Field:** Natural Language Processing, Large Language Model(LLM), Multimodal LLM, AI for Science
+- **Research Field:** Large Language Model(LLM), Multimodal LLM, AI for Science
 - **My Hobbies:** Mountain climbing  🧗, Hiking 🥾 , Photography 📸
 - **Dream Job:** To be an engineer at Microsoft, Bytedance etc 🤯